whitneyburton/portfolios/students/1602/mark-miranda/20160805-mark-miranda.m4.markdown

 | Group Work & Projects | 3 |
 | Community Participation | 3 |
 | Peer & Instructor Feedback | 3 |

+## Outcome

+* End of Module Assesment: 3
+* Individual Work & Projects: 3
+* Group Work & Projects: 3
+* Community Participation: 3
+* Peer and Instructor Feedback: 3

+You bring a good mix of levity and joking around, and also keeping total perspective and focus.
+You know how to work and when to work.